STREETLY,

 her family business.
 This arrangement works

-regularly and well.
+pretty well.
 Mum is kind and patient.
 The

 only time when she does get a bit fed up, sometimes,